samuelkcc/octopus-foxess-smart-charging/README.md

 3. Navigate to **User Profile** ➔ **API Management** to generate and copy your **API Token**.

 ### Step 2: Open the Dashboard
-Navigate to the live application: **[Octopus & FoxESS Smart Charging Detector](https://samuelkcc.github.io/octopus-foxess-smart-charging/)**
+Navigate to the live application: **[Intelligent Octopus Go & FoxESS Smart Charging Detector](https://samuelkcc.github.io/octopus-foxess-smart-charging/)**

 *(If you prefer to run it completely offline, you can download `index.html` from this repository and double-click it to open it natively in your browser).*